AvePoint/cloud-api/docs/docs/services-and-features/insights/drives/drivePermissionsExport.md

 # Export Drive Permissions

 This API method (`/insights/google/drives/permission/export` navigation property) allows users to export the permission report for specific google drives.
-This method is useful for obtaining detailed insights into the permissions granted to google drives within a specified time range.
+This method is useful for obtaining detailed insights into the permissions granted to Google drives within a specified time range.

 ## Permission